-Evernote is a note-taking app that helps users organize, manage, and archive ideas, projects, to-do lists, etc. When you first launch the app, the screen above welcomes you with an eye-catching Evernote green CTA.
-After creating an account with an e-mail and password, Evernote invites you to try Evernote Premium for free.
-Continuing with the basic version, Evernote onboarding flows to show the app’s functionalities and the benefits for you.
+Evernote is a note-taking app that helps users organize, manage, and archive ideas, projects, to-do lists, etc. It is one of the apps that certainly know how to onboard users.

+When users launch the app for the first time, a screen as in the image above welcomes them with an eye-catching Evernote green CTA.
+After creating an account with an e-mail and password, Evernote invites them to try the premium package for free.
+If they choose to continue with the basic version, the Evernote onboarding flow starts to show them the app’s functionalities and benefits.

 In the end, Evernote’s user-centric onboarding flow is a bit long, yet well-structured and informative.

-The splash screen says it all, “take a deep breath.”
-After this splash screen, Calm smoothly transitions to a screen where the users set their goals, such as reducing anxiety or stress, having better sleep, etc. Multiple selections are possible, or you can skip this screen.
+The splash screen that appears in the beginning says it all: “Take a deep breath.”
+After this splash screen, Calm smoothly transitions to a screen where the users set their goals, such as reducing anxiety or stress, having better sleep, etc. Multiple selections are possible or users can skip this screen.
 On this page, Calm also asks for push notification permission.

 After you create an account or not, Calm serves two interstitials between account creation (or not) and the home screen.
 The first one is an offer as a list of features to unlock the full version with a seven-day trial period.
 The second interstitial is a prompt to enable Calm notifications.

-This user experience strategy is Duolingo’s one of the smartest moves because it allows users to experience how easy it is to learn a language on Duolingo.
+This user experience strategy is Duolingo’s one of the smartest moves because it allows users to see how easy it is to learn a language on Duolingo.
 Hence, Duolingo ranks among the apps with the best user onboarding experiences.

 By allowing users to engage with the app gradually, Duolingo eliminates the frustration that registration may cause.